 This has always been a running “problem” in EVE Online, as specializing is all but required in that game (except for 10-year-old accounts).
 As a result, EVE Online had a healthy percentage of the population who owned 2 or more accounts to help them play in all of the various ways they wanted to inside the game.
 That said, Crowfall is still going to have limitations as to what a single account can accomplish, even with VIP.
 So alt-accounts are still going to be a thing, but the total number, per player, has been marginalized considerably.

 The team making Crowfall will eventually work out the exploitability/manipulation of their new catch-up and training systems.
 This, in turn, will create a game environment that treats veterans and newcomers in a fair way.
-These changes successfully introduce a healthy amount of flexibility to VIP players, and will provide an order of magnitude in self-sufficiency to smaller guilds that previously felt impossible to attain without an army of alt-accounts.
+These changes successfully introduce a healthy amount of flexibility to VIP players, and will provide substantially more self-sufficiency to smaller guilds that previously would have been unable to succeed without an army of alt-accounts.
 This also grants leeway in how guilds approach Crowfall, with the burden of finding dedicated Crafters greatly lessened.